Vulnerability Week UK 2025

 Tailoring

-We will be completing a charity walk along the River Thames to raise money for Alzheimer’s Society.
+We will be completing a charity walk along the River Thames to raise money for the Alzheimer’s Society.
 The walk will follow the Thames Path from Richmond to Battersea Park.
-We would be delighted to have you joining us for the day.
-Please let us know and we will share the full information if you are interested.
+We would be delighted to have you join us for the day.
+Please let us know, and we will share the full information if you are interested.
 If you would like to sponsor us, please visit our fundraising page.

 How Can you Promote Vulnerability Week?

-To help you post, we have created a template below which you may want to use [click to download].
+To help you post, we have created a template below which you may want to use click here to download.

 Be sure to let others know you are getting involved in the week!